-EXCLUSIVE - BMX Freestyle rider Chelsea Wolfe, who qualified as an alternate to represent the U.S. at this year's summer Olympics in Tokyo, said last year that her goal was to win an Olympic medal "so I can burn a US flag on the podium."
+EXCLUSIVE - BMX Freestyle rider Chelsea Wolfe, who qualified as an alternate to represent the U.S. at this year's summer Olympics in Tokyo, said last year that his goal was to win an Olympic medal "so I can burn a US flag on the podium."

 "My goal is to win the Olympics so I can burn a US flag on the podium.
 This is what they focus on during a pandemic.
 Hurting trans children," Wolfe wrote on Facebook on March 25, 2020, along with a link to a PinkNews story about the Trump administration's stance on transgender girls in female athletics.

-Wolfe identifies as a transgender woman.
+Wolfe is a man who identifies as a transgender woman.

 "Anyone who thinks that I don't care about the United States is sorely mistaken," Wolfe told Fox News.
 "One of the reasons why I work so hard to represent the United States in international competition is to show the world that this country has morals and values, that it's not all of the bad things that we're known for.
 I take a stand against fascism because I care about this country and I'm not going to let it fall into the hands of fascists after so many people have fought and sacrificed to prevent fascism from taking hold abroad.
 As a citizen who wants to be proud of my home country, I'm sure as hell not going to let it take hold here."